-4. Project costs

-Maximum Points: 30

-This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
+4. Project costs Maximum Points: 30 This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
 The itemized costs and the overall budget must be justified, clear to the reviewer, cost-effective, and appropriately allocated.
 Applicants should include the organization's personnel policies and procedures, by-laws, travel, airfare, and rental car policies and rates.
 Applicants should include the organization's equipment, supplies, and transportation policy.
 The proposed costs and overall budget of the project will be evaluated according to the proposed work.
-Note that all project costs, including administrative costs, must be limited to species of marine mammals that are managed by NMFS.
-Is the budget cost-effective and realistic based on the applicant's stated objectives, time frame, and amount of overall project budget?
+Note that all project costs, including administrative costs, must be limited to species of marine mammals that are managed istic based on the applicant's stated objectives, time frame, and amount of overall project budget?
 Is the proposed budget sufficiently detailed, with appropriate budget breakdown and justification of costs by object class?